Skip to content

 Sgor Mor — common questions

-How hard is Sgor Mor?
+What difficulty is Sgor Mor?

-Can I bring my dog up Sgor Mor?
+Can dogs go up Sgor Mor?

-Is there mobile signal on Sgor Mor?
+Will I get phone signal on Sgor Mor?

-Poor signal in upper Glen Ey area above Braemar
+Thin signal in upper Glen Ey area above Braemar

 Is Sgor Mor safe in winter?